MarkussMadsbakken/IDATT2105-prosjektoppgave/README.md

 │               └── testmigrations
 └── target
 ```
+## Requirements
+- Java 21 (JDK) for backend development
+- Node.js for frontend development

+## Setup
+make own env file and setup mysql db

 ## Installation
-Run `npm install` in the `frontend` directory to install the frontend dependencies.

-Run `mvn clean install` in the `backend` directory to install the backend dependencies.
+With Make installed you can run `make install` in the root directory to install both the frontend and backend dependencies.
 This command will also run the tests and generate the necessary artifacts for deployment.

-Alternatively, with make you can run `make install` in the root directory to install both the frontend and backend dependencies.
-This command will also run the tests and generate the necessary artifacts for deployment.
+Alternatviely, you can run: `npm install --prefix ./frontend` and `mvn install -f ./backend/pom.xml`

 ## Usage
-Run `npm run dev` in the `frontend` directory to start the frontend development server.
-This will allow you to access the application at `http://localhost:5173`.

-Run `mvn spring-boot:run` in the `backend` directory to start the backend server.
-This will allow you to access the API at `http://localhost:8080`.

-Alternatively, with make you can run `make run` in the root directory to start both the frontend and backend servers.
+With Make installed you can run `make dev` in the root directory to start both the frontend and backend servers.
 This will allow you to access the application at `http://localhost:5173` and the API at `http://localhost:8080`.
+Alternatively, you can run: `npx dotenv-cli -e .env.local -- npx concurrently --kill-others -n Vue,Java -c green,red --pad-prefix "npm run dev --prefix ./frontend" "mvn spring-boot:run -f ./backend/pom.xml"`

 ## Testing
-Run `npm run test:unit` in the `frontend` directory to run the frontend tests.
+With Make installed you can run `make test-all` in the root directory to run both the frontend and backend tests.
 This will execute the unit tests and generate a coverage report.

-Run `mvn test` in the `backend` directory to run the backend tests.
-This will execute the unit tests and generate a coverage report.

-Alternatively, with make you can run `make test` in the root directory to run both the frontend and backend tests.
-This will execute the unit tests and generate a coverage report.
+Alternatively, you can run: `npm run test:unit --prefix ./frontend`, `npm run test:e2e --prefix ./frontend` and `mvn test -f ./backend/pom.xml`

 ## Further documentation
 Jacoco test coverage report can be found in the `target/site/jacoco/index.html` file after running the tests with `mvn test`.
 The report provides insights into the code coverage of the unit tests, helping to identify areas that may require additional testing.
 Jacoco may also veryfi the test coverage against the requierd coverage of 50%, by running the command `mvn verify`.